things-to-do

 Aqualand Torremolinos

 Aqualand Torremolinos is the Costa del Sol's largest waterpark and a guaranteed hit if your kids love slides.
-It's about a 20-minute drive from Málaga (easy to reach by train or bus too), and once you're through the gates, you'll want the whole day to make the most of it.
+It's about a 20-minute drive from Málaga, and easy to reach by train or bus too.

 Bioparc Fuengirola

 Bioparc Fuengirola is not your average zoo.
-Just a short train ride from Málaga, this award-winning park is designed around the concept of "immersion", meaning you don't just observe animals in cages, but walk through habitats that recreate their natural environments.
+Just a short train ride from Málaga, this award-winning park is built around the concept of immersion, meaning you walk through habitats that recreate the animals' natural environments rather than watching them from behind glass.

 Selwo Marina

 Selwo Marina in Benalmádena is often described as an aquarium, but it's much more than that.
-The park blends marine life shows with hands-on learning, so kids walk away buzzing about dolphins and sea lions but also with a few conservation facts tucked in their heads.
+The park blends marine life shows with hands-on learning, so kids walk away buzzing about dolphins and sea lions and with a few conservation facts tucked in their heads.

 La Malagueta Beach